erleben/pySoRo/README.md

 https://github.com/IntelRealSense/librealsense

-We did encounter a few mac-specific challenges when working with this.
+We did encounter a few mac-specific challenges when working with this library.

 ### Third party libusb library

-In the CMake setup a library named usb is added with TARGET_LINK_LIBRARIES() command.
-This name refers to the usb-library that is bundled with librealsense and not the system libusb library.
-CMake unfortunately, generates code based on the name usb that will link against the system installed library.
+In the CMake settings a library named usb is added with the TARGET_LINK_LIBRARIES() command.
+This name refers to the libusb-library that is bundled with librealsense and not the system libusb library.
+Unfortunately, CMake generates makefiles using the name usb and that will cause the makefile to link against the system installed library libsub.
 The solution we used is to rename the local bundled library to XXusb.

-In file librealsense/CMakeLists.txt
+Here are the details of how we did that.
+In the file librealsense/CMakeLists.txt

     if(NOT WIN32)
         target_link_libraries(realsense2 PRIVATE XXusb)